kohactive/blog/source/2016-01-08-before-you-start-your-startup.html.markdown

 ## Research
 We’re always surprised by how many entrepreneurs fail to do adequate research before pursuing an idea.
 You don't need to hire a research firm to get an initial understanding of the market.
 Rather, aim to use the information from your business model to research your customers and competitors.

+We have developed a research sprint for clients because of this common failure.
+Learn more about it [here](https://www.kohactive.com/startups/research-sprint).

 ### Market Size
 Understanding your market size and growth is absolutely critical to the success of a startup.
 Whether the market is huge and broad or small and niche, it's important to ensure you're entering a market that is growing.